 As parents and educators, we know that children often experience a “honeymoon” the first day (or week) of the new school year.
-It’s a time when many children are blissfully distracted by their new outfit, their new backpack, their new teacher, their new pencil, or their new classmates so they often make it through the first few days or weeks just fine.
+It’s a time when many children are blissfully distracted by their new outfit, their new backpack, their new teacher, their new pencil, or their new classmates.

 Understanding School Anxiety